Acute Mountain Sickness

 – Loss of coordination

-At 3600 meters there is approx. 45% fewer oxygen molecules per breath than at sea level and if AMS is not treated, these above mentioned symptoms can rapidly turn into Pulmonary oedema (HAPE) – with fluid in the lungs – or cerebral oedema (HACE) – with swelling of the brain.
+At 3600 meters there is approx. 45% fewer oxygen molecules per breath than at sea level and if AMS is not treated, these above-mentioned symptoms can rapidly turn into Pulmonary oedema (HAPE) – with fluid in the lungs – or cerebral oedema (HACE) – with swelling of the brain.

 To improve oxygen delivery to the blood, the heart beats more quickly and strongly, the breath gets deeper and quicker and the marrow produces more red blood cells to transport the oxygen to the main organs and to provide oxygen to the whole body.
 As a consequence, the blood gets much thicker and it increases the risks of AMS.
 To prevent AMS, climbers should not gain too much altitude in one day to reach the upper camp for the night – not more than 700 meters altitude.
 Getting some rest is mandatory.
-Alcohol, sleeping pills, cigarettes are respiratory depressant and increase the disturbance in breathing and sleeping.
+Alcohol, sleeping pills, cigarettes are a respiratory depressant and increase the disturbance in breathing and sleeping.

 How to detect the early signs of AMS?

-The inability to control arm motions, the lack of coordination, a strong headache that cannot be cured with aspirin, sometimes retinal haemorrhages, general confusion or when stumbling whilst walking must urge you to get back to lower altitude as soon as possible.
+The inability to control arm motions, the lack of coordination, a strong headache that cannot be cured with aspirin, sometimes retinal haemorrhages, general confusion or when stumbling whilst walking must urge you to get back to a lower altitude as soon as possible.
 If this simple rule is not respected, AMS can progress in severity and rapidly turn into oedema.
 Some medicines can improve AMS symptoms such as Diamox.
 This medicine has to be taken at least 3/5 days before ascent but side effects can be noticed as tingling in the hands and feet can hide frostbite problems, nausea and the increase of urination frequency, as Diamox is a diuretic.
 Viagra is also sometimes used and appears to be effective in preventing AMS.
 When mild altitude sickness gets severe, dexamethasone can be provided and a quick descent is strongly recommended.
 With Pulmonary oedema, lungs slowly fill with water hindering the oxygen transfer to the red blood cells and climbers drown in their own fluid.
-With Cerebral oedema, the brain swells with heavy shivering, poor decision making, stiff muscles or painful cramps and strong feeling of cold.
+With Cerebral oedema, the brain swells with heavy shivering, poor decision making, stiff muscles or painful cramps and a strong feeling of cold.

 What to do to prevent AMS?